bfox9900/CAMEL99-ITC/Compiler/readme.md

 Source code that is not in CAMEL99 folder or the \LIB folder must explicitly spelled out in the file path in your source code.

-If you need help look me on atariage.com  @theBF
+If you need help look me up on atariage.com  @theBF